raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 };
 ```

-A `postcondition` tests its condition function *after* the method returns a value.
-Because it's based on `after`, the condition is paramaterized by the *return value* rather than by the arguments (that's how `after` works).
+A postcondition tests its condition function *after* the method returns a value.
+Because it's based on the after combinator, the condition is paramaterized by the *return value* rather than by the arguments (that's how `after` works).
 It's a great way to check that anything created or mutated meets specific conditions.
 For example, you can check that a model stays valid after executing a method:

 ```coffeescript
 modelMustBeValid = postcondition 'receiver invalidated by method', -> @isValid()